 - Lots likely to be affected by views are to comply with Part 5 - Visual Settings.
 Lots affected by Visual Settings are: - i.
-From the Bridge looking south (A): affects lots along Tweed Coast Road. - ii.
-Southern entry view (B): affects lots along Tweed Coast Road. - 4.4.3.4 Controls Commercial Lots - 1.
-Any redevelopment of land along the Tweed Coast Road where the current petrol station is located is to consider providing shopfronts that address the street. - Where shopfronts are provided buildings are to have zero setbacks along the road boundary in the location indicated in Figure 4.29 Control Diagram - South Hastings Point. - 3.
-Any redevelopments of land along the Tweed Coast Road where the current petrol station is located must provide a 10 metre landscaped setback along the southern side boundary. - Setbacks are to be in accordance with the Control Diagram - South Hastings Point.
-Refer also to Part 6 -Building Type Controls.
+From the Bridge looking south (A): affects lots along Tweed Coast Road. - Southern entry view (B): affects lots along Tweed Coast Road.

+- 1. Any redevelopment of land along the Tweed Coast Road where the current petrol station is located is to consider providing shopfronts that address the street. - 2.
+Where shopfronts are provided buildings are to have zero setbacks along the road boundary in the location indicated in Figure 4.28 Control Diagram; South Hastings Point. - Any redevelopments of land along the Tweed Coast Road where the current petrol station is located must provide a 10 metre landscaped setback along the southern side boundary. - 4.
+Setbacks are to be in accordance with the Control Diagram South Hastings Point.
+Refer also to Part 6 Building Type Controls.

-4.4.3.5 Controls - Residential Lots
+4.4.3.5 Residential Lots

-- 1. Suitable building types as shown in Figure 4.29 Control Diagram - South Hastings Point include: dwelling houses, dual occupancy housing, town houses and granny flats.
+- Suitable building types as shown in Figure 4.28 on the Control Diagram: South Hastings Point include: dwelling houses, dual occupancy housing, town houses and granny flats.
 Refer also to Part 6 - Building Type Controls. - 2.
-Dual occupancy developments within this precinct must possess a minimum site area of 700m2 - 3.
-Town house developments within this precinct must possess a minimum site area of 1050m2 - 4.
-Setbacks are to be in accordance with Figure 4.29 Control Diagram - South Hastings Point.
+Setbacks are to be in accordance with Figure 4.28 Control Diagram Figure 4.28 South Hastings Point.

-4.4.3.6 Controls - Public Buildings
+4.4.3.6 Public Buildings